dalathegreat/Battery-Emulator-Wiki/docs/setup/hardware/wiring_tips_lv.md

 ![image](../../images/lightning-strike-02.png)

 ![image](../../images/can-wiring-practices-and-troubleshooting-03.png)

+!!! tip "IMPORTANT"
+    Only **one side of the shield** should be connected to a pin labelled SHIELD (or PE if no dedicated shield exists).
+This avoids ground loops.

 Here is the best way to ensure that there are no paths for spikes in CAN voltage to fry chips on the boards (Important for [Solax](../../inverter/solax.md) and [Foxess](../../inverter/foxess_h1_h3_ac1_kh.md), other inverters are more lenient on what power supply you use)

 ![image](../../images/can-wiring-practices-and-troubleshooting-04.png)

 !!! warning "CAUTION"
-    Never connect the signal wire shields in both sides.
+    Again: **Never** connect the signal wire shields in both sides.
 This creates a ground loop.
 One side of the shield should be free floating, like shown in the above pictures.

 ## Control signal (12V)